 (This story was first published on 12 March 2021.
-It has been reposted from The Quint's archives to mark Gandhi Jayanti.)
+It has been reposted from The Quint's archives to mark Mahatma Gandhi's death anniversary.)

 On 12 March 1930, Gandhi ji led a historic 24-day Dandi March from his Sabarmati Ashram in Ahmedabad, Gujarat to Dandi, a village on the Arabian Sea, against the British government’s unfair Salt Tax.
 The Salt March that started with 78 satyagrahis, gradually grew to 50,000 followers, and within weeks, motivated millions across India.